altaiiiir/RAL/README.md

 ```
 pip install pyinstaller
-pyinstaller --onefile --windowed --name "LeagueAutoLogin" --icon=icon.ico app.py
+pyinstaller RiotAutoLogin.spec
 ```

 ## Project Structure

 ```
-LeagueAutoLogin/
+LeagueOn/
-├── app.py                  # Main application entry point
+├── main.py                 # Entry point
-├── models/                 # Data models
+├── app.py                  # UI and server implementation
-│   ├── __init__.py
-│   └── account.py          # Account management
 ├── controllers/            # Business logic
-│   ├── __init__.py
-│   └── login_controller.py # Login functionality
+│   └── login_controller.py # League login functionality
 ├── web/                    # Web UI
 │   ├── templates/          # HTML templates
-│   │   └── index.html
 │   └── static/             # Static assets
 │       ├── css/
-│       │   └── styles.css
 │       ├── js/
-│       │   └── app.js
 │       └── images/
-│           └── background.jpg
-├── icon.ico                # Application icon
-├── background.jpeg         # Background image
-├── accounts.json           # Saved accounts
+├── accounts.json           # Saved accounts data
 └── README.md
 ```

-## Security
+## Security Note

 Account information is stored locally in a JSON file.
-Passwords are stored in plaintext, so be careful with this file if you're concerned about security.
+Please be aware that passwords are stored in plaintext, so ensure the security of this file.

-## License

-This project is open source and available under the MIT License.

-## Acknowledgments
+## Disclaimer

-- League of Legends is a registered trademark of Riot Games, Inc.
-- This application is not endorsed by Riot Games and does not reflect the views or opinions of Riot Games or anyone officially involved in producing or managing League of Legends.
+This application is not endorsed by Riot Games and does not reflect the views or opinions of Riot Games or anyone officially involved in producing or managing Riot Games products.